Reporting in Prowler¶

-By default, Prowler will generate the CSV and JSON-OCSF report.
+By default, Prowler outputs reports in CSV and JSON-OCSF formats:

-If you want to generate the JSON-ASFF (used by AWS Security Hub) report you can set it using the -M/--output-modes/--output-formats
+If you require reports in JSON-ASFF (used by AWS Security Hub), set it using the -M/--output-modes/--output-formats

 directory.